AndieWill510/tinydoor/README.md

 - reduce isolation;
 - reduce sensory and social load;
 - increase options;
-- increase survival margin;
+- increase survival desire;
 - increase Autistic joy;
 - help readers build lives their nervous systems can survive long enough to love.

-This book is not merely about not dying.
+This book is not merely about harm reduction.

 It is about making life more stayable.